TheoPapafotiou/VROOM_Sandbox/README.md

 # Navigation Intersection

-* intersection_nav.py
+* houghLine.py

-this file it is just a test
-the files related to this file are:
--test2.mp4
--lanes.png
--lineDetection2.png
+this file contains the first method of corner's recognition with the aid of Hough Lines Detection

 * masksForIntersection.py